BankSA International Money Transfer Review

 BankSA opened its first branch in 1848.
 It is the largest bank in South Australia, with headquarters in Adelaide.
 BankSA is part of the Westpac Group of financial institutions.

 Review other foreign money transfer options before deciding to use BankSA.
-There are many other choices, including retail currency exchanges, other banks, and companies that specialize in international money transfer services.
+There are many other choices, including retail currency exchanges, other banks, and companies that specialise in international money transfer services.

 - Competitive exchange rates